 Destructive fishing methods

-Fishing with dynamite, cyanide and other damaging methods causes coral breakage that damages the reef as a whole and contributes to unsustainable fisheries.
+Fishing with dynamite, cyanide and other damaging methods can damage entire reefs and is 100% unsustainable.
 Dynamite and cyanide stun the fish, making them easier to catch.
-Damaging the coral reef habitat on which the fish rely will also reduce the productivity of the area, with further impacts on the livelihoods of fishermen.
+Damaging such vast areas of coral reef habitat on which the fish rely will reduce the productivity of the area, with further impacts on the livelihoods of fishermen.

 The tourist and leisure industries generate vast amounts of income in coastal countries.
-Where unregulated, recreational activities cause damage to the very environment upon which the industries depend.
+Where unregulated recreational activities can cause damage to the very environment upon which the industries depend.
 Physical damage to the coral reefs can occur through contact from careless swimmers, divers, and poorly placed boat anchors.

 Coastal populations have some of the fastest rates of growth in tropical countries and the associated development has a range of negative impacts on coral reefs.
 Airports and buildings are often built on land reclaimed from the sea.
 Sensitive habitats can be destroyed or disturbed by the dredging of deep-water channels or marinas, and through the dumping of waste materials.